neb42/asi/README.md

 http://bmcalindin-asi.ddns.net/user/username/repo/

 ### Optional GET Parameters
-* limit - integer - the maximum number of repos to show
+* limit - integer (default=5) - the maximum number of repos to show
-* orderby - the field to sort the results by
+* orderby - string (default=size) - the field to sort the results by

 ## Deployment
 Fabric was used for the deployment